 His final post in the army was as GOC 2nd Division based in York, which included organising the first major exercise for the TA in a decade, with the added involvement of both Czech and Polish forces.

-Between 1999-2006, he worked as director general of the Chartered Institute of Arbitrators, helping to develop it into a global body; a field in which he now works as a consultant.
+Between 1999-2006, he worked as director general of the Chartered Institute of Arbitrators, helping to develop it into a global body; after which he worked as a consultant to a New York law firm in the same field until 2010.
+He is currently a senior fellow at The Institute for Statecraft, a patron of The Second World War Experience Centre, and a trustee of Holy Trinity Monastery in Herefordshire.

-Since 1998, as chairman of the Airborne Forces Museum and later also as chairman of the Appeal Board, he led the trustees and fundraising team in the development of ‘Airborne Assault’ and its collaborative partnership with the Imperial War Museum at Duxford.
+Since 1998, as chairman of the Airborne Forces Museum and later also as chairman of the Appeal Board, he led the trustees and fundraising team in the development of ‘Airborne Assault’ and its collaborative partnership with the Imperial War Museum at Duxford, until its formal opening by HRH The Prince of Wales in 2008.

 Latest Comments